 Cape Cod Writers Center Board of Directors

-Barbara Eppich Struna, President is an International Best Selling Author of suspenseful historical fiction, including, The Old Cape House, The Old Cape Teapot, The Old Cape Hollywood Secret, and The Old Cape Blood Ruby.
-She is a member of International Thriller Writers, IBPA, Sisters In Crime: National, New England, Los Angeles, Member in Letters of the National League of American Pen Women, and President of Cape Cod Writers Center.
+Barbara Eppich Struna – President is an International Best Selling Author of suspenseful historical fiction, including, The Old Cape House, The Old Cape Teapot, The Old Cape Hollywood Secret, and The Old Cape Blood Ruby.
+She is a member of International Thriller Writers, IBPA, IPNE, Sisters In Crime: National and New England and President of Cape Cod Writers Center.
 Always a journal writer, she is fascinated by history and writes a blog about the unique facts and myths of Cape Cod.

 Hugh Blair-Smith – Treasurer